11

 My unprovable hunch is that the assumption is that you receive your damage when it's not your turn and you generally wouldn't get an attack until your turn.
 In your scenario, you are triggering this damage yourself by jumping into the bonfire.

-Given that, I don't think it would be unreasonable of a DM to allow it's use same turn.
+Given that, I don't think it would be unreasonable of a DM to allow it to be used the same turn.
 You've chosen to expose yourself to damage and burn a resource so that you can deliver some more damage.
 Just be aware that if you do have a concentration spell going, you'll also have to roll a con save for the fire damage you're giving yourself.

 \$\endgroup\$